-Ordered assembly of a small number of proteins within neurons and, in some cases, glia is a feature of neurodegenerative diseases.
-These proteins form amyloid structures enriched in repetitively stacked beta-strands.
+The ordered assembly of specific proteins within neurons and glia is the hallmark of most neurodegenerative diseases.
+These proteins include TAR DNA-binding protein 43 (TDP-43), tau and α-synuclein.
+They form amyloid filament structures enriched in intermolecular β-sheets.
 Mutations in the genes encoding these proteins lead to assembly and inherited neurodegenerative disease, demonstrating a causal role.
 Assemblies arise in discrete brain regions, from where they appear to propagate (spread and amplify) within connected brain networks, ultimately leading to neurodegeneration.

-To answer these questions, we combine structural and cell biology, using high-resolution electron microscopy with patient samples and advanced models of assembly in neuronal and glial cells.
-Electron cryo-microscopy (cryo-EM) of filament structures from human brains revealed that tau assemblies exist as disease-specific conformers, formed from conserved secondary structure motifs with different turn conformations and non-proteinaceous components.
+To answer these questions, we combine structural and cell biology, using high-resolution electron cryo-microscopy (cryo-EM) with patient samples and advanced models of assembly in neuronal and glial cells.
+Cryo-EM of assembly structures from human brains has revealed the existence of amyloid filaments with disease-specific folds and non-proteinaceous components.
 We are now studying how these structures relate to selective cell vulnerability by focusing on the molecular interactions between assemblies and brain cells.